Kununurra

 Employment conditions in Kununurra face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Many local residents commute elsewhere for work based on Census data analysis.
-Between June 2024 and June 2025, the labour force decreased by 2.3%, employment decreased by 2.6%, causing unemployment rate to rise by 0.4 percentage points in Kununurra.
-In contrast, Rest of WA saw employment grow by 1.1% and unemployment fall by 0.6 percentage points during the same period.
-According to Jobs and Skills Australia's national employment forecasts from May 2025, national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kununurra's employment mix suggests local growth of approximately 6.2%% over five years and 13.1% over ten years.
+Many residents commute elsewhere for work based on Census data.
+Between June 2024 and June 2025, Kununurra's labour force decreased by 2.3%, with employment decreasing by 2.6%, causing unemployment to rise by 0.4 percentage points.
+In contrast, Rest of WA saw employment growth of 1.1% and a fall in unemployment by 0.6 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kununurra's employment mix suggests local growth of approximately 6.2% over five years and 13.1% over ten years, though this is a simplified extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment